 THE NOTIFICATION MEETING.
 Communicating the necessary information to employees whose jobs are directly affected; supervising and supporting them through the remaining time they will be working for you.
-Consider attending an educational skill building training session entitled: Communicating Reorganizations and Layoffs with Confidence and Compassion.
-Register through Learning and Development in Employee Self-Service.

 PROVIDING SUPPORT AND LEADERSHIP THROUGH THE REDUCTION PERIOD.
 Being aware of and responding to your entire workgroup as they go through the workforce adjustment period.